Get Your Family Dispute Case Packet — Private, Fast, Affordable

 | You need | $5,000 retainer + $350/hr | — | 5 minutes |

-Or Starter — $199 | Compare plans
+Or Compare plans | Compare plans

-BMA is a legal tech platform providing self-represented parties with the document preparation and local court data needed to manage California arbitrations independently.
+BMA is a legal tech platform providing self-represented parties with the document preparation and local court data needed to manage arbitrations independently — no law firm required.

 This content is for informational purposes only and does not constitute legal advice.
-Consult a licensed California attorney for guidance specific to your situation.
+Consult a licensed attorney for guidance specific to your situation.

 Introduction to Family Dispute Arbitration

 Family disputes—whether concerning child custody, visitation rights, division of assets, or spousal support—are often emotionally charged and complex.
-Traditional litigation in family courts can be lengthy, adversarial, and costly, exacerbating stress for all involved.
-Family dispute arbitration emerges as a compelling alternative, offering a more confidential, efficient, and flexible approach to resolving conflicts.
+Traditional litigation in family courts can be lengthy, adversarial, and costly, exacerbating stress for all involved. family dispute arbitration emerges as a compelling alternative, offering a more confidential, efficient, and flexible approach to resolving conflicts.
 In Houston, Texas 77265, with its vibrant and diverse population, arbitration plays a vital role in addressing an increasing volume of family disagreements, helping families find amicable resolutions while alleviating the burden on the judicial system.

 Legal Framework Governing Arbitration in Texas